-- To allow access from a single IP address on the Internet, select the Only This Computer radio button.
-Enter the IP address that will be allowed access. - To allow access from a range of IP addresses on the Internet, select the IP Address Range radio button.
-Enter a beginning and ending IP address. - To allow access from any IP address on the Internet, select the Everyone radio button. - 7.
+- Only This Computer.
+Enter the IP address that will be allowed access. - IP Address Range.
+Enter a beginning IP address and an ending IP address. - Everyone.
+Allows access from any IP address on the Internet. - 7.
 Specify the port number for accessing the web management interface.